robusta-dev/robusta/docs/playbook-reference/triggers/helm-releases-monitoring.rst

 Prerequisites
 ---------------
-Robusta UI Sink must be connected to Robusta.
-Refer to :ref:`Robusta UI`.
+To use Helm Triggers, the :ref:`Robusta UI` sink must be enabled..

 Triggers
 -----------